RonLek/Rocket.Chat.MemeBuddy/README.md

-# Meme Me Up Scotty
+# MemeBuddy

 Cheer up!
-Scotty's here. 🎉
+MemeBuddy's here. 🎉

-Scotty is your new wingman to get memes on Rocket.Chat.
-A `/scotty` is all it needs to fetch you a new meme everytime!
+MemeBuddy is your new wingman to get memes on Rocket.Chat.
+A `/meme` is all it needs to fetch you a new meme everytime!

 <img src="https://i.postimg.cc/nhTrcYd4/icon.png" height="200px" width="auto"/>